Final Results of the Centennial QSO Party Points Challenge

 |Satellites||One QSO on any satellite per eligible station, regardless of mode, is allowed.|

-Many stations will try to keep their QSOs short and at a minimum the exchange is signal report and ARRL abbreviation (See Centennial QSO Points Table).
-QSOs do not have to be contest style and it isn’t necessary to give the ARRL organizational information.
+Many stations will try to keep their QSOs short and at a minimum the exchange is signal report -- the ARRL abbreviation is optional (See Centennial QSO Points Table).
+QSOs do not have to be contest style and it isn’t necessary to exchange the ARRL organizational information.
 There is a Centennial database that will be used to assign point values to logs submitted electronically.
 For those who do not use electronic submission, they will need to obtain the QSO information from their contacts.
 This event is not a contest, so feel free to make contacts in any way you like.
 If you are the station looking for QSOs, try to operate with the same style as the station you contact.

 Back to Top

 - Worked all States with W1AW: Work each of the 50 states with QSOs with W1AW operating portable.
-W1AW/7 in Arizona counts for Arizona; W1AW/2 in New Jersey counts for New Jersey, etc. W1AW or W100AW in Connecticut do NOT count for Connecticut.
+W1AW/7 in Arizona counts for Arizona; W1AW/2 in New Jersey counts for New Jersey, etc. W1ØØAW in Connecticut does NOT count for Connecticut.
 Connecticut credit is given only for working W1AW/1 in Connecticut.
 A W1AW WAS certificate and plaque are available for in the US and outside the US (Pricing coming soon).

 - Endorse the W1AW WAS Certificate with the Territorial Stickers for working W1AW/KH2, W1AW/KP4, W1AW/KP2, and any others that may be active, and also endorse with W1AW/3 from the District of Columbia.
 Stickers are $1 each.